 - Neuroimaging Studies: Studies with children include functional Magnetic Resonance Imaging (fMRI), Diffusion Tensor Imaging (DTI) and event-related potentials (ERPs), which we use to record brain activity as children read or listen to words or sentences.
 These methods show us how different brain regions are implicated in children's reading and language disorders.

 - Genetics of language and reading disorders: In collaboration with other researchers, we are examining the role that distinct genetic factors play in different aspects of reading and language abilities.

 Language Processing in Adults

-- Neurobiology of Reading Proficiency These studies investigate whether the variability in reading proficiency observed in normally reading individuals relates to differential activation of the neural network for language.
-We are also using diffusion tensor imaging, DTI, to determine whether the variability observed in reading proficiency in normal readers relates to differences in the morphology and coherence of the pathways that connect the language centers of the brain together.
+- Neurobiology of Reading Proficiency: These studies investigate whether the variability in reading proficiency observed in normally reading individuals relates to differential activation of the neural network for language.
+We are also using diffusion tensor imaging (DTI) to determine whether the variability observed in reading proficiency relates to differences in the morphology and coherence of the pathways that connect the language centers of the brain together.

 Current Grant Support

 Operating Grant: "Neural bases of normal and impaired speech perception in children and adultss

 New Investigators Program: "The Neural Bases of specific language impairments and dyslexia: Evidence from neuroimaging" 2005-2008